 Acne treatments: Medical procedures may help clear skin

-Several types of office-based medical procedures – such as light therapy and chemical peels – may be helpful.
+Several types of office-based medical procedures — such as light therapy, chemical peels and steroid injections — may be helpful.

 Regardless of which acne treatments you use, try to keep your expectations realistic.
-Acne can't be cured, only controlled.
+In most instances, acne can't be cured, only controlled.
 You won't start seeing improvements from most treatments for four to eight weeks.
 And your acne might appear worse before it gets better.

 Acne develops when sebum — an oily substance that lubricates your hair and skin — and dead skin cells plug hair follicles.
 Bacteria can trigger inflammation and infection resulting in more severe acne.

 The redness and swelling that can occur with acne is caused by a type of bacteria that can be killed by exposing your skin to different types of light.
 Before the procedure, your doctor might apply a medication to your skin to make it more sensitive to light (photosensitizers).
-You'll probably need to visit your doctor for multiple treatments.
+You might need to visit your doctor for multiple treatments.

 Your treatments may use blue light, red light or a combination.
 More study is needed to determine the best methods for treating acne with light.

-Possible side effects in the treated areas include:
+Possible light therapy side effects in the treated areas include:

 - Crusting and peeling